-Prior to his formal role at Pepperdine Caruso Law, Dean Jarvis practiced litigation for many years, first in the appellate and Supreme Court practice group at Jones Day in Washington, DC, and eventually at Los Angeles litigation firm Levinson, Arshonsky & Kurtz LLP, where he focused on trade secrets and employment trial litigation.
+Prior to his formal role at Pepperdine Caruso Law, Dean Jarvis practiced litigation for several years, first in the appellate and Supreme Court practice group at Jones Day in Washington, DC, and eventually at Los Angeles litigation firm Levinson, Arshonsky & Kurtz LLP, where he focused on trade secrets and employment trial litigation.
 He has argued numerous cases in the federal and state courts of appeal and tried cases in the areas of trade secrets, property, and administrative law.
 Before entering private practice, Dean Jarvis clerked for the Honorable Alice M. Batchelder of the U.S. Court of Appeals for the Sixth Circuit.

 - J.D., Pepperdine University School of Law, 2003